 I love how the different patterns and colors turned out and this cost less than 20 bucks!

-- Wooden letters – I found these thin 12 inch wooden letters at Michael’s and I’ve seen them at Hobby Lobby as well.
+- Wooden letters - I found thin 12 inch wooden letters at Michael's, and I've seen them at Hobby Lobby as well.
 Most craft stores carry wooden letters in different sizes and thicknesses.

 - Scrapbook paper in prints and/or colors that you want to use in your space

-- Acrylic paint in colors that compliment your papers
+- Acrylic paint in colors that complement your papers

 - Clear acrylic sealer (optional)